 “We didn’t want to just add sound to the picture.
 Instead, the film was created in an intense iterative loop between myself and the sound team.”

-“The biggest challenge was the symbiotic production process.
+“The sound design followed the same microscopic precision.
 We didn’t want to just add sound to the picture.
 Instead, the film was created in an intense iterative loop between myself and the sound team.

 Production: Raumkapsel Animation